straydogstudio/film_roll/README.md

 Use these classes to apply styling and effects.
 See the [example page](https://straydogstudio.github.io/film_roll).

+## Callbacks

+FilmRoll provides the following callbacks.
+Unless otherwise noted, all events are triggered on the surrounding container that FilmRoll is initialized with:

+- **film_roll:dom_ready**: When html content has been inserted but the page has not been loaded.
+- **film_roll:before_loaded**: When the page has been loaded and **before** FilmRoll has set widths.
+(Just add an event to window.load to do something after.)
+- **film_roll:deactivate**: When the in place form is deactivated
+- **film_roll:moved**: When the children have been moved.
+- **film_roll:reized**: When the FilmRoll has been resized.
+- **film_roll:activate**: When a child element is activated.
+Triggered on the child.

 ## Default CSS

 Unless you specify no_css, FilmRoll adds the following css to the page header: